 What Should I Use?
 Making a Choice

-All three Azure execution models let you build scalable, reliable applications in the cloud.
+All three of the general purpose Azure compute hosting models let you build scalable, reliable applications in the cloud.
 Given this essential similarity, which one should you use?
-The answer depends on what you're trying to do.

-Sometimes, no single execution model is right.
+Sometimes, no single option is right.
 In situations like this, it's perfectly legal to combine options.
 For example, suppose you're building an application where you'd like the management benefits of Cloud Services web roles, but you also need to use standard SQL Server for compatibility or performance reasons.
-In this case, the best option is to combine execution models, as Figure 7 shows.
+In this case, the best option is to combine compute hosting options, as Figure 4 shows.

-Figure 7: A single application can use multiple execution models.
+Figure 4: A single application can use multiple hosting options.